Health Promotion Approach

 Healthy Nation = Healthy Mothers + Healthy Children

-To stimulate the self-management of health promotion among communities and reduce the healthcare cost, we need to strengthen our existing health information distribution method and system.
+To promote the self-management of health among communities and reduce the healthcare cost, we need to strengthen our existing health information distribution method and system.
 Every person has right to know about own health and should able to take the correct decision.
 We have to empower women, men, families and communities to gain control over maternal and newborn health and related potential problems.
 We need to increase the access and utilization of quality health services, particularly provided by the skilled attendants.
 Through this project, Oratechsolve Inc is collaborating with Communities, Universities, Healthcare Centres, Non Government Organizations, Philanthropy Institutions, Private Sectors and Subject Matter Experts from various fields to facilitate positive, sustainable, healthy behaviour change in the society.

 World Health Organization's Health Promotion Logo.